Melaleuca lazaridis: Description

 Melaleuca lazaridis is a shrub growing to 4 m tall with hard, fibrous bark.
 Its leaves are arranged alternately and are 43-119 mm long, 4.5-17 mm wide, flat, mostly narrow egg-shaped with a mid-vein and 9 to 29 branching veins.

 The flowers are arranged in spikes on the ends of branches that continue to grow after flowering and also on the sides of the branches.
 The spikes are 35-60 mm in diameter with 25 to 60 individual flowers.
 The petals are 4.5-6.5 mm long and fall off as the flower ages.
 There are 48-59 stamens in each flower with red to deep pink filaments and yellow anthers.
 Flowering occurs from June to September and is followed by fruit that are woody capsules, 4.5-5.7 mm long.

 Taxonomy and naming

 Melaleuca lazaridis was first formally described in 2006 by Lyndley Craven in Novon.
 The specific epithet (lazaridis) honours Michael Lazarides, an Australian botanical collector, agrostologist and co-collector of the type specimen.

-Callistemon lazaridis is regarded as a synonym of Melaleuca lazaridis by the Royal Botanic Gardens, Kew.
+Callistemon lazaridis is regarded as a synonym of Melaleuca lazaridis by Plants of the World Online.